2023 East Timorese parliamentary election: Results

 Polling stations were open from 7:00 to 15:00.
 Overseas polling stations voted at the same time, so that people could vote earlier in Australia and last in Europe.

 More than 250 international election observers travelled to Timor-Leste.
-They came from the European Union, the Community of Portuguese-Speaking Countries, the United Nations Development Programme and the Australian Parliament, among others.
+They came from the European Union, the Community of Portuguese Language Countries, the United Nations Development Programme and the Australian Parliament, among others.
 Ten embassies had registered observers with the STAE.
 In addition, there were representatives from various non-governmental organisations, the G7+ countries and others.
 The largest delegation is the Australian one with 60 participants.
 The US one consists of 35, the Japanese one of 12, the New Zealand one of 11 and the European one of 8.
 The Timorese Bishops' Conference, the National Justice, Peace and Integrity of Creation Commission (JPIC) and the Church Organisation for Social Affairs (OIPAS) provide 2000 national election observers.
 They are supported by the United States Agency for International Development (USAID), the International Republican Institute (IRI) and Catholic Relief Services (CRS).

 Polling station staff were the first to be allowed to cast their votes.
 This included security personnel, who were then required to stay 25 metres away from the polling station while casting their votes.
 No significant incidents were reported by the evening.